Registration and onboarding

 If you failed the test twice then you will not be invited to our regular test cycles.

-We will then email you whenever a new project is available for you – we start new test cycles every day.
+We will email you whenever a new project is available for you – we start new test cycles every day.
 We send invitations based on the devices you have and the information included in your profile.
-Get in the habit of checking emails daily and applying to new projects.

-You can start testing as soon as you have received an email about a new project.
+You can start testing as soon as you have received an email about a new project that matches your profile.
+Simply accept the invite and you will receive more details.

 From then on, you should receive emails about our new testing projects, so it is important to keep an eye on your inbox.
 Please also check your spam folder.